What is SIDS ?

 Research has deduced higher-risk

-factors from studying SIDS babies worldwide.
+factors from studying affected babies and their families worldwide.

 Babies with one or more of these

-baby may be at higher
+A baby may be at higher

-risk when she:
+risk if she:

-by mother or others around during pregnancy and after birth)
+- was subject to passive smoking (due to smoking by mother or others around during pregnancy and after birth)

-or if her mother
+or if mom:

 - was overweight during pregnancy